Planck 2013 results. VI. High Frequency Instrument data processing: Mapmaking and photometric calibration

 \subsection{CO correction}

-Some emission from the rotational transition lines of CO is present in all HFI bands.
+Some emission from the rotational transition lines of CO is present in the HFI bands.
 It is especially significant in the 100, 217, and 353\,GHz channels, due to the 115, 230, and 345\,GHz CO transitions.
 This emission comes largely from the Galactic interstellar medium, mainly located at low and intermediate Galactic latitudes ($\left|b\right|<20\,^{\circ}$).
-Due to the wide spectral coverage of \Planck\ \citep{planck2013-p03d}, we are able to produce velocity-integrated CO line maps for the first three transistions $J$=1$\rightarrow$0, 2$\rightarrow$1, 3$\rightarrow$2.
+Because of the wide spectral coverage of \Planck\ \citep{planck2013-p03d}, we are able to produce velocity-integrated CO line maps for the first three transitions $J$=1$\rightarrow$0, 2$\rightarrow$1, and 3$\rightarrow$2.
 A complete description of the methods used, the validation tests, and the CO products are given in \citet{planck2013-p03a}.
-These all-sky CO map products can be used for astrophysical studies of the interstellar medium
+These all-sky CO maps can be used for astrophysical studies of the interstellar medium

 {} or in component separation methods.